My skin looked paler. I was dying one second at a time. Everyone dies that way, but who’d enjoy the consciousness of it?

 I stopped singing, knowing without evidence that he referred to me.
 My neighbor to the right glued her left eye’s corner on me.
 Fear hindered me from looking around.

 Justin approached my row.
 “I don’t want to call names.
 You know yourself.

 “I won’t force you out, but do yourself a favor.
 Confess your sin publicly and receive God’s mercy, or be exposed and disgraced.”

+What happened next was a drama too raw to paint with words.
 The never-to-be written part two of my story can be titled The Church Hopper.
-Fill in the blank spaces.
+You fill in the blanks.

 I’d love to read your thoughts on this story in the comment section!
 Thank you